-10.6.15 Natural Gas and Oil Pipelines, shown on Appendix I: Oil and Gas Transmission Lines, are permitted in all land use designations, except Greenbelt.
+10.6.15 Natural gas and oil pipelines are permitted in all land use designations, except Greenbelt.

 Figure 10-9: The Airport contributes to the success of the city's economy.
 The Airport's economic benefits transcend the Airport area to local distribution centres, logistic businesses, courier companies and transportation companies, among others.